-- Also the CMA certificate brings more visibility to a candidate’s resume and allows an employer to evaluate the professional’s ability to be suitable for higher positions in the company.
+- Also, the CMA certificate brings more visibility to a candidate’s resume and allows an employer to evaluate the professional’s ability to be suitable for higher positions in the company.

-- CMA is a course that specifically targets to improve your skill set and thus is a much more applicable educational experience.
+- CMA is a course that specifically targets to improve your skillset and thus is a much more applicable educational experience.

-Why pursue CIMA?
+Why Pursue CIMA?

-- Traditionally it is a known fact that CIMA enjoys a better global presence than CMA due to its tie up with Common Wealth countries.
+- Traditionally it is a known fact that CIMA enjoys a better global presence than CMA due to its tie-up with Common Wealth countries.
 Thus employers understand the experience, knowledge, skills and professional commitment that a CIMA will bring to the table.

-- Moreover, the course is designed to impart not only financial education to the candidates but also equip them with the skills in in business management, capable of advising on business strategy and risk management.
+- Moreover, the course is designed to impart not only financial education to the candidates but also equip them with the skills in business management, capable of advising on business strategy and risk management.

 - CIMA definitely gives a boost to your earning potential while preparing you for roles in the business and finance sectors.
-Also CIMA is not rigid in its idea of pre-requisites required to be eligible for the exam, thus a wide range of professionals are open to give the exam, creating wider job opportunities.
+Also, CIMA is not rigid in its idea of pre-requisites required to be eligible for the exam, thus a wide range of professionals are open to give the exam, creating wider job opportunities.

-There is neither an easy qualification nor a better one, what makes it easy and better is your dedication and determination to achieve it.
+There is neither an easy qualification nor a better one, which makes it easy and better is your dedication and determination to achieve it.
 Thus make your decision wisely keeping your long terms in mind before choosing a program for yourself.